 FAQs

-How long is 8 inches compared to a phone?
+How long is 8 inches in cm?

-Eight inches equals exactly 20.32 centimeters.
+8 inches equals 20.32 cm.

-What common objects are about 8 inches long?
+What objects are 8 inches long?

 Conclusion